sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 ### 1. Connectivity Metrics

--   **What is it**:  A well-connected graph ensures that there are multiple paths for transmitting data, which increases the reliability of data transfer.
+-   **What is it**:  It checks that there are multiple path from node A to node B.
 -   **Metrics**: Look at the number of connected components, the size of the largest connected component, and the average node degree.

 ### 2. Path Length Metrics